AltspaceVR/AltspaceSDK-wiki/FirebaseSync.md

 FirebaseSync implements the concept of a **room**, so that multiple instances of your app can be running simultaneously, each with its own set of objects.
 You can specify the “room=roomX” parameter in your app URL, where X is an integer, or if you omit it a new room will be created.

 Note that the `onConnectedCallback` will not be called until the connection to Firebase servers is made *and* any objects added via `addObject` have been synchronized.
-This guarantees that any initial game objects or "game state" objects are initialized, useful "high score" or counting the number of times the app has been played in this room.
+This guarantees any initial game objects or "game state" objects are initialized, useful for "high score" or counting the number of times the app has been played in this room.

 **Constructor**